solliancenet/azure-synapse-analytics-workshop-400/day-01/lab01-data-integration-part-1.md

 ### Task 2: Query sales Parquet data with Azure Synapse Spark

-1. Navigate to the **Data** hub, browse to the data lake storage account folder `sale-small/Year=2010/Quarter=Q4/Month=12/Day=20101231`, then right-click the Parquet file and select New notebook.
+1. Navigate to the **Data** hub, browse to the data lake storage account folder `sale-small/Year=2010/Quarter=Q4/Month=12/Day=20101231` if needed, then right-click the Parquet file and select New notebook.

     ![The Parquet file is displayed with the New notebook menu item highlighted.](media/new-spark-notebook-sales.png "New notebook")